See G.L. c.208 (more specifically, Section 1B )

 - Affidavit of Care and Custody if parties have child(ren) together. (form available at the courthouse)

-See Uniform Fee Schedule for applicable filing fees.
+See Uniform Schedule of Fees for applicable filing fees.

 Service of Complaint